 Day 11: Thimphu Festival

 Today we enjoy the sights and sounds of one of the biggest festivals in the country, the Thimphu Tshechu.
-The Tshechu is a religious 3 days event celebrated on tenth day of a month of the lunar calendar corresponding to the birthday of Guru Rimpoche (Guru Padmasambhava).
+The Tshechu is a religious 3 day event, celebrated on tenth day of a month of the lunar calendar corresponding to the birthday of Guru Rinpoche (Guru Padmasambhava).
 Enjoy the many colorful mask and folk dances that are performed throughout the city.
-The dances (most of which are performed by monks) bring blessings to the onlookers as well as teaching them about the Buddhist Dharma.
-This religious festival pays homage to Guru Rimpoche who introduced Buddhism to Bhutan and other Himalayan regions.
+The dances (most of which are performed by monks) bring blessings to the onlookers in addition to teaching them about the Buddhist Dharma.
+This religious festival pays homage to Guru Rinpoche who introduced Buddhism to Bhutan and other Himalayan regions.
 The festival draws many spectators from all over Bhutan.

 Day 12: Thimphu

 Bhutan is the only country whose government is officially Buddhist and as such, a walk through the streets of Thimphu is a walk unlike any other in the world.
-We visit the National Memorial Chorten built in 1974 in memory of the Third King of Bhutan.
-Later visit the Mini Zoo to see a real life Takin (a goat-antelope), the national animal of Bhutan.
+We visit the National Memorial Chorten, built in 1974 in memory of the third king of Bhutan.
+Later we visit the Mini Zoo to see a real life takin (a goat-antelope), the national animal of Bhutan.

-We depart Thimphu and drive over the Dochula Pass which is approximately 10,000 ft/3050 m and walk around the 108 Chortens.
+We depart Thimphu and drive over the Dochula Pass, which is approximately 3100m / 10,170ft., and walk around the 108 Chortens.
 On a clear day, one can view the magnificent sights of the Eastern Himalayan Ranges.

 Day 15: To Bumthang